ahoerr2/WitherWaspMod/README.md

 # Wither Wasp

 The Wither Wasp mod adds a bee counterpart, the wither wasp, into the new nether update of minecraft.
 The Wasp will hunt nether mobs to extract Wither Jelly from them.
-Wither Jelly can be harvested from the wasp hive, made from hollowed basalt, to create the Potion of Decay(Wither).
+Wither Jelly can be harvested from the wasp nest, made from basalt paper, to create the Potion of Decay(Wither).

 ## Installation